citrix-openstack/xenapi-in-the-cloud/README.md

 After these steps, run:

-    ./test-rs.sh STAGING_VM VM_POSTFIX
+    ./test-rs.sh $STAGING_VM_URL $VM_POSTFIX

-Investigate the return code and its output. `0` return code indicates that the setup script works, and the instance could be used in a cloud environment, assuming proper use (halt before snapshot)
+Investigate the return code and its output. `0` return code indicates that the setup script works, and the instance could be used in a cloud environment.

 ## How Does it Work?